Great Falls Park

 5. Fowl Shots

 Don't forget your binoculars and bird guides!
 Depending on the season and the time of day, you have a chance of viewing some of the 163 species of birds that can be found here.
 Among them are waterfowl such as ducks, geese, and herons.
 Other species include songbirds, woodpeckers, vultures, and kingfishers.
 This large variety of birds makes Great Falls Park an excellent location for birding.
-Nature Photography classes are also offered on the first and third Sundays of every month from 10:00AM until 12:00PM, call the park for more information.

 6. Climb Away